 Well in some ways the answer appears to be a resounding yes.
 The roof is certainly nice looking, it offers a great year round habitat for birds and insects and was planted with high quality plants.
 These have all meant that the roof is a great addition.

-However, others feel that the green roof leaves a little to be desired.
+However, others feel that the new roof construction of other features are taking the center stage, this leaves a little to be desired.
 For some, the roof is a bit of a mess, looking a little un-kept and lacking in tidy appeal.

 The roof is actually just over six acres in size.
 This means that it is the biggest of all ‘living’ roofs in Canada as well as boasting itself as the largest of all green non-industrial roofs in the whole of North America.